jameson-dev/SARoadCrashMap/README.md

 #### Export to PDF
 1. Click "Export to PDF" button in the Statistics panel
-2. Choose a preset:
+2. Choose a preset or start from scratch:
    - **Quick Summary**: Stats + top 3 charts (fast, small file)
    - **Full Analytics**: All charts without data table (recommended)
-   - **Custom**: Select exactly what you want
+   - **Custom**: Build your report from scratch
-3. Customize your report:
+3. Customize your report sections:
-   - **Include/Exclude**: Cover page, statistics, filters, charts, data table
+   - **Cover Page**: Include title and summary
+   - **Map Capture**: Include current map view (choose: Density/Markers/Choropleth)
+   - **Executive Summary**: Automated insights and key findings
+   - **Statistics**: Crash counts and casualty statistics
+   - **Active Filters**: Documentation of applied filters
+   - **Charts**: Select any combination of 11 available charts
+     - Drag and drop to reorder charts in your report
+   - **Data Table**: Include crash records (50/100/200/500 rows, or all)
-   - **Select Charts**: Choose which charts to include (or select all/none)
+     - Choose which columns to include
-   - **Table Rows**: Choose how many rows to include (10-500, or all)
+   - **Custom Notes**: Add your own comments and observations
+4. Configure format options:
    - **Orientation**: Portrait or Landscape (landscape recommended for charts)
-   - **File Name**: Customize the filename
+   - **Quality**: Standard, High, or Ultra
+   - **Filename**: Use templates with variables ({date}, {year_range}, {count}, {time})
+5. Optional: Click "Preview" to see your configuration
-4. Click "Generate PDF" and wait for the progress bar to complete
+6. Click "Generate PDF" and wait for the progress bar to complete
-5. PDF downloads automatically with timestamp appended to filename
+7. PDF downloads automatically

 **Tips for Best PDFs:**
 - Use "Full Analytics" preset for comprehensive visual reports
+- Include map capture for spatial context
-- Landscape orientation works best for charts
+- Landscape orientation works best for charts and maps
-- For large datasets, limit table rows to 100-200 for faster generation
+- For large datasets, limit table rows to 200-500 for faster generation
+- Ultra quality produces the best charts but larger file sizes

 ### 7. **Share & Bookmark**
 - Filters are encoded in URL - copy the URL to share your exact view